-1. The Performance Judge simultaneously experiences the performance, like an audience, and analyzes it.
-The judge positions him/herself mentally and emotionally so that the two thought processes occur in an integrated manner.

-a.
-The Performance Judge measures the overall effect of the performance with a focus on entertainment value, and a score is determined based on the degree of entertainment value achieved.
-Events that affect the entertainment value, whether positive or negative, are noted for discussion with the performer at the evaluation.

-b.
-The Performance Judge identifies visual and vocal interferences and distractions that prevent the group from realizing its maximum effect and audience impact.
+- 1. The Performance judge simultaneously experiences the performance, like an audience, and analyzes it.
+Judges position themselves mentally and emotionally so that the two thought processes occur in an integrated manner. - a.
+The Performance judge measures the overall effect of the performance with a focus on entertainment value, and a score is determined based on the degree of entertainment value achieved.
+Events that affect the entertainment value, whether positive or negative, are noted for discussion with the performer at the evaluation. - b.
+The Performance judge identifies visual and vocal interferences and distractions that prevent the group from realizing its maximum effect and audience impact.
 Minor errors may or may not be relevant.
-The Performance Judge holistically determines those events which, if changed, would result in a measurable improvement in the overall effect.
-The judge should be sensitive when attention is focused on an obviously featured technique and the underlying emotions of the song may have been given secondary consideration.

-c.
-Performances which are truly integrated, entertaining, and artistic should provide a more rewarding experience for the audience than those with accumulated technique or mannered/patterned characteristics and should be encouraged.
+The Performance judge holistically determines those events which, if changed, would result in a measurable improvement in the overall effect.
+The judge should be sensitive when attention is focused on an obviously featured technique and the underlying emotions of the song may have been given secondary consideration. - c.
+Performances that are truly integrated, entertaining, and artistic should be encouraged and should provide a more rewarding experience for the audience than those with accumulated technique or mannered/patterned characteristics.

-2. Representation of the Barbershop Style
+2. Representation of the barbershop style

-a.
-It is important for the Performance Judge to evaluate all performances within the context of contemporary standards of the barbershop style.
+- a.
+It is important for the Performance judge to evaluate all performances within the context of contemporary standards of the barbershop style.
 It is recognized, however, that barbershop is an evolving style of music within an ever-changing cultural context.
-Therefore, the judge uses awareness of societal and musical influences on the barbershop style as a backdrop against which to evaluate performances.

-b.
-Performances that are relevant to the audience and their cultural expectations will likely be more impactful and should serve to enhance the Entertainment value.

-3. The Performance Judge determines his/her score for a song or medley on a scale of 1-100 points.
+Therefore, the judge uses awareness of societal and musical influences on the barbershop style as a backdrop against which to evaluate performances. - b.
+Performances that are relevant to the audience and their cultural expectations will likely be more impactful and should serve to enhance the entertainment value. - 3.
+The Performance judge determines the score for a song or medley on a scale of 1-100 points.
 The lowest quality score is a 1.
-Forfeiture and penalties for rules violations are addressed in section I below.

-a.
-Each performance is judged on its own merits - therefore, the Performance Judge will not consider expectations related to other performances (by the same performer or anyone else).
-This does not preclude the positive impact of reference to performances or other events known to and appreciated by the audience, thus achieving an entertaining carryover effect.
+Forfeiture and penalties for rules violations are addressed in section I. below. - a.
+Each performance is judged on its own merits.
+Therefore, the Performance judge will not consider expectations related to other performances (by the same performer or anyone else).
+This does not preclude the positive impact of reference to performances or other events known to and appreciated by the audience, thus achieving an entertaining carryover effect. - b.

-b.
 The score represents the evaluation of the overall entertainment value achieved.
 There may be a substantial difference in quality between the vocal and visual components.
-Therefore, the Performance Judge derives the score only from the overall effect, while properly evaluating the contribution of each component.
+Therefore, the Performance judge derives the score only from the overall effect, while properly evaluating the contribution of each component. - c.

-c.
 The skilled performer attempts to take the audience on a dynamic journey toward an emotionally satisfying conclusion.
-The Performance Judge must be sure to remain aware of the ebb and flow of entertainment value and emotional impact throughout a song and arrive at an appropriate score at the conclusion of the performance.
+The Performance judge must be sure to remain aware of the ebb and flow of entertainment value and emotional impact throughout a song and arrive at an appropriate score at the conclusion of the performance.